 The reaction time between the UV irradiation and the organism to be inactivated is very short and does not create any by-products at all.
 The water quality, both physical and chemical, remains identical before and after treatment using the UV technique.
-The UV disinfection can therefore take place at any conceivable and necessary place in a system.
+Because of this, the UV disinfection can take place at any conceivable and necessary place in a system.

 The radiation dose or fluence is a design parameter for the disinfection effect of the UV irradiation.
 The necessary dose to achieve a given inactivation depends on the organism to be killed.
 The measurement is expressed in mWs/cm² and/or mJ/cm².

-UV Transmission is a measure of the ability of the UV light to pass through 1 cm of liquid.
-When light irradiates the water, the water absorbs part of the radiation, and the light intensity decrease with distance from the lamp.
+UV Transmission is the measure of the UV light’s ability to pass through 1 cm of liquid.
+When light irradiates the water, the water absorbs a part of the radiation, resulting in a decrease in light intensity from the lamp.
 The design of ULTRAAQUA UV systems takes this into account.
-Disinfection is not the only UV application.
+However, disinfection is not the only UV application available.

-UV system consists of a control cabinet and a UV reactor.
+UV systems consists of a control cabinet and a UV reactor.
 While there are many UV systems in the industry today, the quality of its essential internal parts determines its performance.
-ULTRAAQUA UV systems uses the highest grade materials and components available on the market.
+ULTRAAQUA UV systems use the highest-grade materials and components available on the market.

 • Monochromatic spectrum

 • Efficiency 32-40%